-- (iii) The employer shall ensure that all laboratory tests are conducted by an accredited laboratory at no cost to the employee. - (2) Hepatitis B Vaccination. - (i) - Hepatitis B vaccination shall be available made after the employee has received the training required in paragraph (g)(2)(vii)(1) and within 10 of working days initial assignment to all employees who have occupational exposure unless the employee has previously received the complete hepatitis vaccination series, antibody testing has revealed that the employee is immune, or the vaccine is contraindicated for medical reasons. - (ii) The employer shall not make participation in a prescreening program a prerequisite for receiving hepatitis B vaccination. - (iii) If the employee initially declines hepatitis B vaccination but at a later date while still covered under the standard decides to accept the vaccination, the employer shall make available hepatitis B vaccination at that time. - (iv) The employer shall assure that employees who decline to accept hepatitis B
+(iii) The employer shall ensure that all laboratory tests are conducted by an accredited laboratory at no cost to the employee.

+(2) Hepatitis B Vaccination.(i)

+Hepatitis B vaccination shall be available made after the employee has received the training required in paragraph (g)(2)(vii)(1) and within 10 days of working initial assignment to all employees who have occupational exposure unless the employee has previously received the hepatitis complete В vaccination series, antibody testing has revealed that the employee is immune, or the vaccine is contraindicated for medical reasons.

+(ii) The employer shall not make participation in a prescreening program a prerequisite for receiving hepatitis B vaccination.

+(iii) If the employee initially declines hepatitis B vaccination but at a later date while still covered under the standard decides to accept the vaccination, the employer shall make available hepatitis B vaccination at that time.

+(iv) The employer shall assure that employees who decline to accept hepatitis B vaccination offered by the employer sign the statement in appendix A.